Property Line Maps

 Cascadia Rising and USNG

 assumes a 9.0 earthquake takes place just off the Washington, Oregon and northern California coast.
-In June 2016 many government agencies at all levels will conduct an exercise on responding to such a mega disaster.
+In June 2016 many government agencies at all levels conducted an exercise on responding to such a mega disaster.

 U.S. National Grid (USNG)